Hermione Should Have Ended Up With Harry And Even J. K. Rowling Agrees

 Ron's jealousy and mood swings lead to some animosity-peppered conversations with both Harry and Hermione.
 He's jealous of their friendship and he's jealous of them as individuals.
 His resentment of Harry's status as the Chosen One manifests itself frequently, and he tends to rankle at Hermione's intelligence.

 Harry and Hermione, on the other hand, rarely get up in each other's faces, and they seem to have a fairly easy-breezy friendship.
 Sure, some would argue that Ron and Hermione's bickering would make for a more passionate coupling, but it could also lead to all-out hatred.
-Rowling even said she thinks Ron and Hermione would definitely be in "relationship counseling."5,624917Is this a good point?
+Rowling even said she thinks Ron and Hermione would definitely be in "relationship counseling."

 J. K. Rowling Herself Admits They Should Have Been TogetherPhoto: Warner Bros.